 Endo International plc (Nasdaq: ENDP)

-A class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of purchasers of Endo International plc (NASDAQ: ENDP) common stock during the period between March 2, 2015 to May 6, 2016, inclusive (the “Class Period”).
+A class action has been commenced on behalf of purchasers of Endo International plc (Nasdaq: ENDP) common stock between September 28, 2015 to February 28, 2017 (the “Class Period”).

-If you are a current shareholder and/or purchased stock between March 2, 2015 to May 6, 2016, and would like to discuss your options of exercising your rights as a shareholder, please contact us.
+If you are a current shareholder and purchased stock between September 28, 2015 to February 28, 2017, and would like to discuss your options of exercising your rights as a shareholder, please contact us.

 Please submit the following information so we can determine if you qualify for the suit.
 If you don't know all the specific details, partial information is also acceptable.